anantsinha/Parole-Violation-Prediction/Readme.md

 ## Introduction

 > A logistic regression model to predict which convicts are likely to violate parole.
-ROC curve is generate in the end and the AUC is calculated.
+ROC curve is generated in the end and the AUC is calculated.

 ## Data Source